emx34/doofus/README.md

 ■ 237unpak.exe : Specially designed LZSS Decompression + Compression engine, capable of processing >>> *_237.dat  &  *._327.dat files.

-This tool unpacks the 0010_237.dat file .. you can modifies it, then compresses/repacks it back to its 0riginal state, allowing the game to open and run the file <ins>"without" corruption. </ins>
+This tool unpacks the 0010_237.dat file .. you can modifies it, then compresses/repacks it back to its 0riginal state, allowing the game to open and run the file <ins>without corruption.</ins>
 The 0010_237.dat file contains the programmer names and text messages that appear on the game's loading screen during the demo loop before the menu.